Fugget About It

-Fugget About It is a Canadian adult animated sitcom created by Nicholas Tabarrok and Willem Wennekers for Teletoon's late night block, Teletoon at Night.
-The show is rated 14A for sexuality, violence, and profanity, which makes it the first and only adult-oriented project by 9 Story Media Group.
+Fugget About It (French: Faut pas rêver!) is an adult animated sitcom created by Nicholas Tabarrok and Willem Wennekers for Teletoon's late night block, Teletoon at Night.
+The show is rated 14A for sexuality, violence, and profanity, which makes it the first and so far only adult-oriented project by 9 Story Media Group.
 The show was created from the Pilot Project contest on Teletoon.
-The show premiered in the United States, exclusively on Hulu on October 13, 2013.
+The series originally aired from September 7, 2012 to March 25, 2016.
+In the US, the series made its premiere first on Hulu on October 13, 2013.

+The sitcom follows the misadventures of Jimmy Falcone, a former mafia caporegime from New York City who is forced to seek refuge alongside his family to a Canadian town following a series of subsequent mafia related incidents upon murdering his own mob boss.
+While residing there, he and his family deal with everyday problems related to Canadian life, with Jimmy’s mafia-like tendencies to resolve situations threatening the legitimacy of their witness protection.

 On June 9, 2014, it was announced that a third season of the show had been ordered.
-It was revealed at Fan Expo Canada 2015 that the third season would air in November on Adult Swim.
+It was revealed at Fan Expo Canada 2015 that the third season would air in October on Adult Swim.
+They also ran a promotional contest to name Special Agent Strait McCool's horse previously only known as Horse.

+On January 19, 2016, the series was cancelled after three seasons.
+46 episodes were produced.
+On September 27, 2024, it was announced on the show's YouTube channel that new content would be premiering on the channel in the future, with series co-creator Tabarrok revealing that the new content would be 20 3-minute shorts.